bibryam/chatgpt-dictate/README.md

-# ChatGPT Dictate
+# ChatGPT Dictate Shortcuts

-A Chrome extension that **automatically activates** on ChatGPT pages to provide voice dictation keyboard shortcuts.
+A Chrome extension that **automatically activates** on ChatGPT pages to provide voice dictation keyboard shortcuts and boost productivity.

 ## Features